 Torrecilla Pinones Beach: Brush and lush trees back the beach, protecting it from the coastal highway, while dark tan sand runs to the shore.
 The waters are deep blue and can be rough at times.

-A second alternative to consider is Fortuna Playa.
+Another place to consider is Fortuna Playa.
 To gain access to Fortuna Playa, take Interstate PR3 to Road 193.

 Luquillo Public Beach: Luquillo Public Beach can be accessed off Highway 3 from Calle A. An asphalt parking lot is available for visitors.

 Glance through the following chart if you want more information.